Jacob-Ham/jacobhio/docs/🪟 Active Directory/Initial Access & Delivery/Pre-Boot Execution Environment PXE.md

 [https://github.com/MWR-CyberSec/PXEThief](https://github.com/MWR-CyberSec/PXEThief)

 !!! alert "note"
-	 PXEThief  should only be used on windows do to the pywin32 dependency, it also works best with python 3.10
+	 PXEThief  should only be used on windows due to the pywin32 dependency, it also works best with python 3.10

 ```powershell
 python pxethief.py 2 <DISTRIBUTION_POINT_IP>